ElSnoMan/scripting-to-framework/tau-docs/Chapter5/ch5_outline.md

 We removed quite a bit of code!
 That's a great thing and our page classes are much cleaner.
 Something cool to point out as well is that we didn't have to change anything in our tests this time!
 That means our Framework is doing its job well!
 Let's run the tests just to make sure our changes didn't break anything.

-Awesome!
 Our Framework is really starting to come together! :D